triton-inference-server/server/docs/user_guide/debugging_guide.md

 ### Deadlock

-Some useful steps for debugging a dealock with `gdb`:
+Some useful steps for debugging a deadlock with `gdb`:
 1. Use $info threads to see which threads are waiting.
 2. Go to a thread: $thread 4.
 3. Print the backtrace: $bt.